PdxCodeGuild/Programming101/labs/hello.md

 ### **1.3**

 The individual characters in a sentence, including spaces and punctuation.
-Each character should be in its own string.
+Each and every character should be in its own string.

 ---